bob-dawson/PromptEngine/README.md

 ### 4. Build and Use

-The source generator creates a `SummarizePromptBuilder` class:
+The source generator creates a `SummarizePromptBuilder` class and a `SummarizePromptExtensions` extension class:

 ```csharp
 var context = new SummarizeContext